o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 }
 ```

-Notice that this works because after successive iterations we have (ignoring the `H` terms for now):
+Notice that this works because after successive iterations we have (ignoring the $H$ terms for now):
 ```
 // First iteration
 right_sum = buckets[2^k - 1]